benc-uk/mockery/readme.md

 - Go v1.21+
 - Linux/bash/make

-A makefile acts as the frontend to working locally with the project, running `make install-tools` will install required dev tools locally.
+A makefile acts as the frontend & guide to working locally with the project, running `make install-tools` will install required dev tools locally.
 The other targets are fairly self explanatory.
 All Go source is in `cmd/` and single 'main' package for simplicity

 ```text
 $ make